marmelab/ng-admin/README.md

 ```

 * `list(boolean)`
-Define if the field should be display in the list.
+Define if the field should be displayed in the list.

 * `dashboard(number|false)`
 Number of elements displayed in dashboard.